naomikap/rac-intensity/README.md

 Last updated: 8/5/2020

-These analyses are created as part of the manuscript "Spatial modeling for the probability of accidental mark locations on a shoe sole" submitted to JASA.
+These analyses are created as part of the manuscript "Spatial modeling for the probability of accidental mark locations on a shoe sole": https://arxiv.org/abs/1912.08272.